 Tips for During the Video Call Meeting

-- Use background blur and background effects (only on desktop) to minimize distractions.
+- Use background blur and background effects (only on Desktop and iOS mobile) to minimize distractions.

 - Ensure that all participants can see and hear other participants as appropriate for the meeting